 In the life lessons to teach your child, teach your kids how to appreciate even the little things in life, like good weather or a nice thing that someone said.
 If someone said or did something nice for them, remind them to say thank you.

 Tell them about how thankful you are too about the little things, like telling them you thank the trees and the plants for producing the food you have.
 Perhaps the most important thing is to appreciate the things your children do for you.
 Thank them whenever they help you out or do things with initiative.

-Kids are often driven by what they want, so it’s important to show them the value of generosity.
+Kids are often driven by what they want, so it’s important to show them the value of generosity as one of the most important life lessons to teach your child.
 Become a role model for them and be generous to your neighbours, friends, and family.

 Teach them the value of sharing at home, whether it’s sharing with their siblings, parents, or friends.
 Show them your generosity by being a role model of generosity.
 Be generous to your neighbors, or to people who do you a service in shops or restaurants.
 Once your kids pick up on a value that you practice, it’s easier for them to become generous as well, because they start to see other people as human beings.

 The best way to teach compassion is to show compassion.
 This is important, because sooner or later, your kids will encounter people who will hurt them, or people who need empathy from them.